-- reviewing and approving the corporate and individual goals and objectives relevant to senior management's compensation, evaluating performance, and setting compensation levels based upon this evaluation; - reviewing the recommendations of senior management with respect to compensation of other management members, and for fixing their compensation, including annual bonuses and the granting of stock options under the Company's stock option plan; - reviewing executive compensation disclosure before the Company publicly discloses this information; and reviewing compensation policies and proposals with reference to industry sectors and markets in which the Company operates.
+- reviewing and approving the corporate and individual goals and objectives relevant to senior management's compensation, evaluating performance, and setting compensation levels based upon this evaluation; - reviewing the recommendations of the Chairman and CEO with respect to compensation of other management members, and for fixing their compensation, including annual bonuses and the granting of stock options under the Company's stock option plan; - reviewing executive compensation disclosure before the Company publicly discloses this information; and - reviewing compensation policies and proposals with reference to industry sectors and markets in which the Company operates.

 The Compensation Committee members are independent directors Sidney Robinson (Chairman), Geoff Castle, Alberto Salas and Ruston Goepel.
 Meetings of the Committee are documented in the form of meeting minutes.
-In establishing policies covering compensation, including annual bonuses and stock option grants, the Compensation Committee takes into consideration the recommendations of senior management, advice of independent consultants when retained and industry standards.
+In establishing policies covering compensation, including annual bonuses and stock option grants, the Compensation Committee takes into consideration the recommendations of the Chairman and CEO, advice of independent consultants when retained and industry standards.